When your sales lead pipeline is full – keep filling it

 This is also the time when you want to take a close look at capacity, which you can’t do without understanding your pipeline first (see above).
 Know what resources you have available to you that will enable individual and team success and ultimately keep your company in a good selling position.

-As you consider what you are or should be focusing on ask yourself: Are you taking full advantage of the momentum or preparing for the next wave?
+As you consider what you are or should be focusing on asking yourself: Are you taking full advantage of the momentum or preparing for the next wave?

 Cement your relationships